 Reserves: 1.4 million MT

-As mentioned, the US didn’t mine rare earths in 2016.
+As mentioned, the US didn’t have any rare earth mining in 2017.
 The lack of the production was reportedly the result of mine suspensions in 2015.
 Even so, rare earths reserves in the country are high, and stand at 1.4 million MT.

-Interestingly, Russian billionaire Vladimir Iorich has turned his attention to rare earths mining in the US.
-Iorich has reportedly put a bid on the Mountain Pass mine, which was run by Molycorp (OTCMKTS:MCPIQ) before the company went bankrupt.
-It will be interesting to see if his bid will bring rare earths mining back to the US once again.
+Interestingly, Russian billionaire Vladimir Iorich turned his attention to rare earth mining in the US.
+In 2017, Iorich reportedly put a bid on the Mountain Pass mine, which was run by Molycorp before the company went bankrupt.
+In the end, the mine was bought by MP Mine Operation, which is majority owned by JHL Capital Group and QVT Financial.
+So far it is unclear if this acquisition will mean rare earth mining will come back to the US.